High-Quality Entity Segmentation and Grounding: The ESG Pipeline

-We introduce a simple association module to learn cross-modal associations between $<$SEG$>$ token embeddings $\mathbf{E_{vl}}$ from the language decoder and entity embeddings $\mathbf{E_{vc}}$ from the mask decoder.
+\textbf{Association Module} We introduce a simple association module to learn cross-modal associations between $<$SEG$>$ token embeddings $\mathbf{E_{vl}}$ from the language decoder and entity embeddings $\mathbf{E_{vc}}$ from the mask decoder.
 The association loss $\mathcal{L_{\text{asso}}}$ is defined as: